-Gamma Blue Ray Light Blocking Glasses
+Gamma Ray Blue Light Blocking Glasses

-Here are eight great options to consider:
+Here are eight great gaming glasses to consider:

 1. GUNNAR Razer RPG Gaming Glasses

-2. Gamma Blue Ray Light Blocking Glasses
+2. Gamma Ray Blue Light Blocking Glasses

 Pros: These glasses are very affordable.
 The frames are simple, lightweight, and stylish.
+They offer magnification options.

 4. ANNRI Blue Light Blocking Glasses

-Cons: The lenses are made from polycarbonate and can be slightly more difficult to clean than a plastic lens.
+Cons: The lenses are made from polycarbonate, which is impact-resistant but can be slightly more difficult to clean than a plastic lens.
 They donâ€™t offer a magnification option.

 5. HyperX Gaming Eyewear

-7. GAMEKING Clip-On Computer Glasses
+6. GAMEKING Clip-On Computer Glasses

 GAMEKINGâ€™s Clip-On Computer Glasses are designed to clip directly onto your prescription glasses, so thereâ€™s no need to change pairs when you settle in front of the screen!
 The lenses feature an anti-reflective coating, blue blocker and UV filter.
 They will only fit rectangular frames that are no more than 39 mm in height.
 There are two style options: one that flips up and another that doesnâ€™t.

 Cons: These are only a good option if you already wear prescription glasses, due to the clip-on feature.
 In addition, they will only fit certain frames.

-8. STAMEN Blue Light Blocking Glasses
+7. STAMEN Blue Light Blocking Glasses

-9. J+S Vision Computer & Gaming Glasses
+8. J+S Vision Computer & Gaming Glasses

 Frequently Asked Questions

 With so many options on the market, investing in gaming glasses may feel like a daunting task.
-Here are a few questions to ask yourself before making a purchase.
+Here are a few questions to ask before making a purchase.